 Therefore, to satisfy my own craving, I decided to seek out a recipe I could use to recreate them in a gluten-free form, but that still tasted as good as the original.

 It turns out there are numerous good recipes available for gluten-free hot cross buns, including some that omit other ingredients, such as dairy and eggs, that are potentially problematic for those of us who can't eat gluten.
 (Unfortunately for those who can't tolerate yeast, these recipes all do include yeast — it can be a difficult ingredient to eliminate in baked goods.)

 No matter which recipe you choose, these will take some time to make.
 Plan to allow about 15 to 20 minutes to mix and form the buns, and then up to 90 minutes for the buns to rise and another 30 minutes or so for them to bake.

 Here's my list of gluten-free hot cross bun recipes, plus a brief rundown of what ingredients each one requires (and what you can substitute).
 Enjoy, and Happy Easter!

-Vegan and Refined Sugar-Free Gluten-Free Hot Cross Buns.
-If you follow a vegan diet and have eliminated refined sugar, this recipe from the blog "Without Adornment" should appeal.
-It uses gelatin (make sure to use a vegan form), egg replacer and honey or agave syrup.
+• Vegan and Refined Sugar-Free Gluten-Free Hot Cross Buns.
+If you follow a vegan diet and have eliminated refined sugar, this recipe — from the blog "Without Adornment" — should appeal.
+It uses gelatin (make sure to use a vegan form if you want vegan buns), egg replacer and honey or agave syrup.
 If you want your hot cross buns to be entirely free of refined sugar, make sure to use sugar-free dried fruit.
 The recipe makes nine gluten-free hot cross buns.